How to Make a Great Audiobook as an Indie Author

 For now, whether you're paying a production company to manage your entire project or hiring freelance professionals and managing things yourself, here's what you can expect from a professional-grade production process, starting right at the beginning of pre-production.

-2. Prepare your transcript
+2. Finish your book

 Usually, an author looking to make an audiobook will have already published the print or ebook version — in which case, the manuscript should have been thoroughly edited and proofread.
 If you haven’t yet had a professional editor go through your book, you’ll need to arrange this before preparing your transcript for narration: making changes to the text after recording is a real pain.